Where to stay in Paris: The best 5 places in details (2019)

 Want to buy wine for a great night?

 Do you want something special?
-You have to go to the wine shop and, in this area, it is this regional seller La Derniere Goutte (and do not be fooled by the outside of the store).
+Then you will need to go to a wine shop.
+In this area, it is this regional seller La Derniere Goutte (and don't be put off by the outside appearance of the shop!).

-Our next tip for you is the wine shop La Maison Des Millésimes close to metro station Mabillon.
+My next tip for you is the wine shop La Maison Des Millésimes close to metro station Mabillon.

-2) Le Marais
+2. Le Marais

-Which hotels are beautiful in the Le Marais district?
+Which hotels are beautiful in this district?
 Check this list of the best hotels in the Le Marais district.
-The average price is around € 600 for 3 nights.
+The average price should be around $750 (€660) for 3 nights.

 My personal choice

-If you are on a budget, but still want to stay in Le Marais district, take this hotel: http://bit.ly/Le-Relais-du_Marais-score80 breakfast included, and you are just on the metro station Temple.
-For €400 for 3 nights in Le Marais — it's great, isn't it?
+Le Marais district should be overpriced now.
+However, if you are on a budget, but still want to stay in this district, take this hotel: http://bit.ly/Le-Relais-du_Marais-score80 breakfast included, and you are just on the metro station Temple.
+For $452 (€400) for 3 nights in Le Marais — it's a great deal.

-Another option is, and in my opinion it worth to give €60 more, is this boutique hotel: http://bit.ly/hotel-la-nouvelle-republique-score92 fabulous breakfast included, excellent score, close to two metro stations.
+Another option is to pay an additional $67 (€60) and take this boutique hotel: http://bit.ly/hotel-la-nouvelle-republique-score92 with fabulous breakfast included, excellent score, and close to two metro stations.

 Where to eat

 1) Wine Touch wine shop, close to Le Centre Pompidou and metro station Rambuteau.

-The Louvre is the star attraction of the 1st Arrondissement, and you can spend days at the Louvre.
+The Louvre is the star attraction of the 1st Arrondissement, and you can honestly spend days there.

 Ponte Neuf Bridge is the oldest bridge in Paris and one of the favorites in the city.
 Take a walk along this centuries-old bridge linking the Right and Left Banks through the Île de la Cité.

-Also if you like walking, the area around Les Halls and the River Seine is home to many pedestrian streets.
+Also, if you like walking, the area around Les Halles and the River Seine are home to many pedestrian streets.

-There's a premier underground shopping center called Les Halles, which was formerly the Paris food market, now it's a place to shop and see a movie.
+There's also a premier underground shopping center called Les Halles.
+It was formerly the Paris food market; now it's a place to shop and see a movie.

-Where to stay in the 1st arrondissement?
+Where to stay in Paris in the 1st Arrondissement area?

-There is a list of the top hotels in the 1st arr.: the best hotels in Paris city center.
-The average price here is about €550 for 3 nights.
+There is a list of the top hotels in the 1st arr.: the 3* and 4* hotels in Paris city center.
+The average price here is about $620 (€550) for 3 nights.

 My personal choice

-Let me choose two hotels for you in my opinion.
-This one makes a sense for good money: http://bit.ly/hotel-by-elegancia-score85 continental breakfast included, close to park, one RER and two metro stations. €570 for 3 nights.
+This one provides excellent value for money: http://bit.ly/hotel-by-elegancia-score85 continental breakfast included, close to a park, one RER and, two metro stations. $650 (€570) for 3 nights.

-How to get to the 1st arrondissement from Paris airports?
+How to get to the 1st Arrondissement from Paris airports?

-- From the Orly Airport (ORY), take Le bus direct (€12) to the station Paris — Gare Montparnasse.
-From here you can change the metro — green line No. 12, from the station Gare Montparnasse to the station Concorde (7 stops) .
+- From Orly Airport (ORY), take Le bus direct ($13.6/€12) to the station Paris — Gare Montparnasse.
+From here you can pick up the metro — green line No. 12, from the station Gare Montparnasse to the Concorde station (7 stops) .
 This way takes about 50 minutes.
-Taxi takes up to 40 minutes.
+By taxi, up to 40 minutes.

-Where to eat in the 1st arrondissement?
+Where to eat

-1) If you want to experience heaven on earth, try to book a table in the Mumi restaurant.
-Lunch about €30, dinner about €50.
-Bottle of wine from €40—300.
+1) If you want that heaven on earth experience, try to book a table in the Mumi restaurant.
+Approximate prices are: Lunch $35 (€30), dinner $56 (€50).
+Bottle of wine $45─350 (€40—300).

-Chez la Vieille — more at the east from 1th arr., but not so far. À la Carte menu about €15—25, a cake for €6.
+Chez la Vieille — more easterly than the 1st arrondissement., but not that far away. À la Carte menu $17─28 (€15—25), a cake $7 (€6).